 A cheap ESA letter often gives you:

-Here is the comparison between affordable vs cheap ESA letter:
+Here is the comparison between affordable vs cheap ESA letters:

 Feature | Affordable ESA Letter | Cheap ESA Letter |